Raphhh/puppy/README.md

 A service is a class which will be present in all your controllers.

-by default, Puppy add two services:
+By default, Puppy adds two services:
  * request
  * router

-You can add any service you want, like for example a templating library.
+You can add any service you want, like for example a templating library, an ORM, ...

 ## Add controllers